 This challenge is to find someone to forgive this week.
 We are all trying to improve and be better mothers.
 I think one very important step is to forgive and forget.
 Let go of any grudges or hurt feelings you may have.
 Forgiveness is a choice that you make.
 There is peace and healing that comes as you learn to let things go and forgive.
 It can also help reduce stress, blood pressure, heart disease, and even help you get better sleep.

-Not forgiving others can harm you.
+Not forgiving others can actually harm you.
 It can affect your body and spirit.
 You can’t focus on the truly important things when you are distracted by hurt and anger.
-That bitterness will fester and grow if not addressed.
+That bitterness will fester and grow like mold if not addressed.
 I have seen misunderstandings drive a wedge into many friendships and family relationships.

 - Let it go.
 Don’t look to get revenge or to think that your anger will somehow affect that person.
 Anger and bitterness only harm you…and maybe those that live with you.